bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/time-since-periapsis.md

 1. Use the time since periapsis to find the mean anomaly
 2. Use the mean anomaly to find the eccentric anomaly
 3. Use the eccentric anomaly to find the true anomaly

+In the next sections, we will develop equations that relate the three anomalies and time since periapsis to each other.